ProvableHQ/leo/documentation/language/layout.md

 ### Visibility

-Module-level `struct`, `const`, `fn`, and `interface` declarations are private by default.
-Add the `export` modifier to make an item accessible from another source file or compilation unit:
+By default, module-level `struct`, `const`, `fn`, and `interface` declarations are private.
+Add the `export` modifier to give access to another source file or compilation unit:

 ```leo
 export const MAX_VALUE: u32 = 100u32;